Bomber’s brother gets 55 years for Manchester concert attack

 Hashem Abedi, 23, had denied helping plan the attack at Manchester Arena but was found guilty of murder, attempted murder, and conspiring to cause explosions.
 His sentencing had been postponed due to travel restrictions during the coronavirus pandemic.

-His elder brother Salman Abedi, who set off the bomb, died in the May 22, 2017 bombing at the end of the concert.
+His elder brother Salman Abedi set off the bomb in the arena’s foyer at the end of the May 22, 2017 concert, as fans — including thousands of children and young people — were leaving the pop star’s show.
+He died in the explosion.

-Judge Jeremy Baker said during Abedi’s sentencing hearing that the two brothers were “equally culpable for the deaths and injuries caused by the explosion.”
+Judge Jeremy Baker said that the two brothers were “equally culpable for the deaths and injuries caused by the explosion.”

 “Although Salman Abedi was directly responsible, it was clear the defendant took an integral part in the planning,” Baker said.